Dark Emu by Bruce Pascoe turns everything you've ever learned about Australian history on its head.

 Dark Emu is written fearlessly and humbly.

-It is generally well-referenced.
 It is evidence-based, drawing mainly from letters and reports written by early European explorers and settlers but also relevant personal anecdotes of Pascoe's experiences and discussions with both Aboriginal and non-Aboriginal Australians.
 Comprising only 175 pages and written in a natural, easy-to-read style, it is more accessible to its target audience of non-academic readers than most history books.

 Pascoe's mixture of academic and personal styles (which makes the book a good read for the layperson) probably won't win him any friends among academic historians - but then, neither will his criticism of the Victorian Archeological Survey.
 I can't help liking the fact that Pascoe has apparently not set out to make any friends but to simply tell it like it is.